Yankees hit 5 HRs, beat Orioles 9-6 for 6th straight win

 TRAINER’S ROOM

 Yankees: 3B Gio Urshela did not play Monday after fouling balls off both legs in the same at-bat Sunday.
 Urshela said he was feeling better and insisted he could play. … C Gary Sanchez (10-day IL, left groin strain) is scheduled to rehab Wednesday and Thursday at Triple-A Scranton.
-“He’ll catch both days and then hopefully travel to Toronto and be an active player by the weekend,” manager Aaron Boone said.
+“He’ll catch both days and then hopefully travel to Toronto and be an active player by the weekend,” Boone said.

 Orioles: OF Dwight Smith Jr. said his injured left calf is improving but he doubts that he will be fully ready to play when he’s eligible to come off the 10-day IL on Friday. .
-RHP Miguel Castro is still battling an illness and his availability for the series opener was “iffy,” manager Brandon Hyde said.
+RHP Miguel Castro is still battling an illness and his availability for the series opener was “iffy,” Hyde said.
 Castro hasn’t pitched since July 30.

 UP NEXT